-The company or organization you work for may decide to employ you full-time if you impressed them with your work.
+The company or organization you work for may decide to employ you full-time if you impress them with your work.

 Improves work or social skills

-You would be better than most of your peers in working in teams, and more.
+You would be better than most of your peers when working in teams, and more.